plotti/datapeople_blog/content/lamas.md

 Well nice idea you say, but how am I going to make that magical device that will recognize animals, especially the “weird” ones e.g. the oryx in the title :) .
 The answer is …. of course …. deep learning.

 In recent years you have probably noticed the rise of deep learning in different areas of machine learning and noticed their practical applications in your everyday life.
-In fact I have covered a couple of these practical applications such as [state of the art sentiment detection](https://www.liip.ch/en/blog/sentiment-detection-with-keras-word-embeddings-and-lstm-deep-learning-networks) or [survival rates for structured data](https://www.liip.ch/en/blog/tensorflow-and-tflearn-or-can-deep-learning-predict-if-dicaprio-could-have-survived-the-titanic) or [automatic speech recognition]( https://www.liip.ch/en/blog/betti-bossi-recipe-assistant-prototype-with-automatic-speech-recognition-asr-and-text-to-speech-tts-on-socket-io) and [text to speech applications](https://www.liip.ch/en/blog/recipe-assistant-prototype-with-asr-and-tts-on-socket-io-part-3-developing-the-prototype) in our blog.
+In fact I have covered a couple of these practical applications such as [state of the art sentiment detection](https://blog.datapeople.ch/sentiment).

 ### Deep learning image categorization task